MicrosoftDocs/sysinternals/sysinternals/downloads/debugview.md

 Simply execute the *DebugView* program file (dbgview.exe) and *DebugView* will immediately start capturing debug output.
-Note that if you run *DebugView* on Windows 2000/XP you must have administrative privilege to view kernel-mode debug output.
+Note that if you run *DebugView* you must have administrative privilege to view kernel-mode debug output.
 Menus, hot-keys, or toolbar buttons can be used to clear the window, save the monitored data to a file, search output, change the window font, and more.
 The on-line help